Magnusmajo/Magnusmajo/README.md

 # Magnusmajo — Professional Profile

-> *Doctor · Software Developer · Passionate about solving real-world problems with technology*
+> *Medical Doctor | Clinical AI & Digital Health | AI Implementation, Safety & Full-Stack Development*

 ---

 ## 🔎 About Me

-I am a Medical Doctor (MD, 2019) with experience in patient care across clinics, hospitals and specialized centers.
-Since 2023, I have been working in Uruguay as an aesthetic physician, focusing on hair health, clinical diagnosis and postoperative follow-up, while guiding patients in their decision-making process regarding treatments.
+I am a Medical Doctor (MD, 2019) and Full-Stack Developer dedicated to transforming healthcare through technology.
+With hands-on experience in hospitals, clinics, and specialized centers, I have delivered patient care while identifying inefficiencies in clinical workflows.

-Alongside my medical career, I am a Full-Stack Developer skilled in Python, Flask, React, MySQL and Docker, among other technologies.
-My focus is on creating digital health solutions that simplify clinical workflows, from patient management systems to AI-powered tools for triage and decision support.
+Since 2023, I have merged my clinical expertise with software development, creating digital health solutions that optimize medical practice.
+My projects include AI-powered triage tools, patient management systems, and data-driven clinical decision support platforms, improving operational efficiency and patient outcomes.

-I am currently pursuing a Master in Artificial Intelligence in Healthcare at CEMP, where I aim to integrate advanced AI into healthcare delivery.
-My goal is to combine clinical expertise with technology to develop innovative solutions that improve patient outcomes and optimize medical practice.
+Currently pursuing a Master in Artificial Intelligence in Healthcare at CEMP, I focus on applying advanced AI and machine learning to solve real-world healthcare problems.
+My goal is to bridge medicine and technology, designing innovative solutions that enhance care delivery, reduce costs, and empower clinicians with actionable insights.

+Passionate about HealthTech innovation, I am actively seeking opportunities to contribute to forward-thinking companies at the intersection of medicine, AI, and digital health.

 ---